paulovieira-git/ai-machinary/README.md

-# AI-Machinary
+# AI-Machinery
-This is a repository to artificial intelligence (AI) machinary.
-The focus of the work it is machinary to AI symbolic.
-This machinary are models.
-We start this work with computation models, we emphatize in this part the nonm deterministic models.
+This is a repository to artificial intelligence (AI) machinery.
+The focus of the work it is machinery to AI symbolic.
+This machinery are models.
+We start this work with computation models, we emphatize in this part the non deterministic models.